goat-community/goat-docs/docs/toolbox/accessibility_indicators/catchments.md

   <div class="step-number">10</div>
   <div class="content">As soon as the calculation process is finished, the resulting layer(s) will be added to the map.
 The layer called <b>"Isochrone"</b> contains the calculated catchments.
 If the starting points were created by clicking on the map, they will also be saved in a layer called <b>"Starting Points"</b>.
   <p></p>
   If you click on a catchment polygon on the map, you will see further details in its attribute table.
-The attribute <b>travel_cost</b> shows the travel distance or time, depending which unit you picked for the calculation.
+The attribute <b>travel_cost</b> shows the travel distance or time, depending on which unit you picked for the calculation.
 If you have selected travel time, the travel_cost will show the <b>time in minutes</b>.
 If you have selected distance, the travel_cost will show the <b>distance in meters</b>.</div>
 </div>

 ![Catchment Area Calculation Result in GOAT](/img/toolbox/accessibility_indicators/catchments/catchment_result.png "Catchment Area Calculation Result in GOAT")